Island Crest Way Corridor Safety Analysis

 Thank you for allowing the public to post comments!

-DNR about 2 years ago
+DNR over 2 years ago

 When making a left turn from SE 63rd St onto Island Crest Way, cars or trucks sometimes block visibility by parking near the northwest or southwest corners of the intersection.
 When that happens, it is difficult or impossible to safely enter traffic.
 There is a no parking sign at the northwest corner of the intersection, but the vehicles that park there are often utility or city vehicles.
 They also sometimes park at the southwest corner (near the bus stop) which blocks visibility of northbound traffic.
 If a vehicle must temporarily park there, they should make certain they’re not blocking visibility or have a person directing traffic.

-stephenchess about 2 years ago
+stephenchess over 2 years ago